A scenic trail that follows a small cove and forested creek. Views of cascading waterfalls throughout the creek are visible from the trail.

 Forest Service: Middle Fork Ranger District - (541)[masked]

 Requirements and Suggestions: All hikers must bring at least two liters of water with them for the hike along with snacks or a lunch.
 I know some hikers feel comfortable hiking with less water, but it's what I'm asking of those going.
-I recently had to help someone up at Green Lakes that had forgotten to bring food and water, so I always make sure other hikers are well hydrated and carry some type of food.
+I have had to deal with unprepared individuals on hikes, so I always make sure other hikers are well hydrated and carry some type of food.
 Thank you for the understanding.
 I highly recommend quick drying clothing, such as synthetics, and avoiding all cotton, as it is worthless once wet.
 Please dress in layers, and bring a layer of insulation, such as a fleece jacket or light down, and rain gear.
 Pack a small lunch along with some snacks that are high in protein.
 It will help you along for the endurance of the hike.
 Waterproof hiking boots or shoes are highly recommended, and a spare pair of socks in your pack is always a wise choice.
 Remember to pack your 10 Essentials as well.

 Carpooling: We will carpool from Best Buy, so those needing rides please bring money to chip in for gas and the parking fee.
 Hopefully we can take just two or three cars, due to the small amount of parking at the trailhead.

 Parking and Regulations: Larison Creek requires the Northwest Forest Pass at the trailhead.
 This pass is available for $30 at REI and other sporting goods stores.
 It covers your parking at most trailheads throughout the Northwest for one full year.
 A day fee of $5 for those without the pass, but the trailhead may be missing the dropbox for the fee.
 So the Northwest Forest Pass would be the safest way to go.